 This creative approach allows students to use and apply knowledge from different domains towards different solutions or to simply come up with different ideas.
 It encourages students to think more broadly about real-world problems.
 It has helped create innovations like the iPhone, the original laptop computer, and is even revolutionizing cooking in third world countries, and improving air quality as a result.

 It helps students ask questions, connect the dots, problem solve, think creatively, and be innovative.
 And not only can STEAM save the world, it can save our kids too by making their future bright.

 Parents may choose to drop-off and/or pick-up your child(ren) earlier or later against an extra charge.
 View Rates

 All parents or guardians of students (below the age of 16) participating during the EXPLORERS programme are kindly requested to complete and submit the Parental Consent and Medical Form together with the Outings and Transport Consent Form and hand it in by not later than the 1st day of the programme.
 Download consent forms

-Included are all the materials and activity needs which will be provided during the different workshops and outings.
+Included are all the classroom shared materials and activity needs which will be provided during the different workshops and outings.

 * Optional outing transportation fees are not included.
 Transport fees range between 4-5 euros per outing (2-way) *

 ** Other outing related fees and spending money (such as cinema tickets or admission fees) are excluded and may apply. **